ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-The *SequenceState* class specifically captures a :ref:`sequence` as a :ref:`State`.
+A :ref:`sequence` as a :ref:`State`.
 This is the State class to use for representing "ref-alt" style variation, including SNVs, MNVs, del, ins, and delins.

 **Information Model**